AeroAstroid/TWOW-Season-Simulator/README.md

 The program reads game variables from the **`data/game.txt`** file.
 The file contains 10 customizable variables:

 * **`ELIM_RATE`:** the percentage of contestants that get eliminated/lose a life per round, expressed as a decimal value;
-* **`PRIZE_RATE`:** the percentage of contestants that prize in each round, expressed as a decimal value;
+* **`PRIZE_RATE`:** the percentage of contestants that prize in each round, expressed as a decimal value.
+By default, prizing gives an extra life if life decay isn't active, and gives an extra response if it is;
 * **`LIFE_CAP`:** the amount of lives at which a contestant can't gain any extra lives.
 If a contestant at the life cap places in the prize region, their life count does not change.
 Set this to 0 or -1 to have no life cap;
 * **`LIFE_DECAY_TIMER`:** the amount of simulated rounds until life decay kicks in.
-Life decay makes it so after results for each round, every contestant who isn't already on 1 life has their life count decayed by 1, such as in EWOW.
+Life decay makes it so after results for each round, every contestant who's above the life floor (defined below) has their life count decayed by 1, such as in EWOW.
 Set this to 0 to make life decay start instantly, set this to -1 to have no life decay;
 * **`LIFE_DECAY_STARTING_FLOOR`:** the floor for the first phase of life decay, a.k.a. the amount of lives contestants get decayed to.
 Once every contestant is at or below the life floor, if the life floor is not already 1, it gets lowered to 1 and the second phase of life decay begins;
 * **`LD_PHASE_1_ELIM_RATE`:** once/if phase 1 of life decay starts, the elim rate variable will be set to this value until phase 2 of life decay starts;
 * **`LD_PHASE_1_PRIZE_RATE`:** once/if phase 1 of life decay starts, the prize rate variable will be set to this value until phase 2 of life decay starts;